Pay a Clean Air Zone charge

 The new Smoke Control Order, made under powers introduced through the Environment Act 2021, which amended the Clean Air Act 1993, will apply to all homes, appliances and vessels across Birmingham.

-As outlined in the Department for Environment, Food and Rural Affairs (Defra) Emissions of air pollutants in the UK statistics, domestic wood burning is now one of the largest sources of fine particulate pollution in the UK, responsible for 22% of PM2.5 emissions.
+The Department for Environment, Food and Rural Affairs (Defra) Emissions of air pollutants in the UK statistics states domestic wood burning is now one of the largest sources of fine particulate pollution in the UK.
+It is responsible for 22% of PM2.5 emissions.

 From 23 March 2026